 While there are plenty of folk remedy claims, there aren't a lot of studies to back them up.
 Taking this type of bath probably won't hurt you, but if you have health concerns, check with your doctor first.

-How to Take an Epsom Salt Bath
+How to Take an Epsom Salts Bath

 For a standard-sized tub, use the amount suggested on the package, usually 1 to 2 cups, or the amount recommended by your doctor.
-Don't use Epsom salt in a hot tub, whirlpool, or other tub with jets unless the manufacturer says it's OK.
+Don't use Epsom salts in a hot tub, whirlpool, or other tub with jets unless the manufacturer says it's OK.

 Keep the part of your body that hurts in the water for at least 12 minutes.
 Just relax.

 Check with your doctor about how long and how often you should soak.
 You may need to do it just once for an ingrown toenail, or every day if you have arthritis pain.